An aging space captain with a plummeting reputation embarks on one last mission to prove that you’re never too old to do great things.

 Jonas: I’m sure you mean metaphorically.
-Like, you metaphorically saw a lightening bolt in space.
+Like, you metaphorically saw a lightning bolt in space.

 Captain Michael: No, literally.
-I literally saw the lightening bolt flash before my eyes…As big as God himself.
+I literally saw the lightning bolt flash before my eyes…As big as God himself.

-Jonas: It’s just…It’s just that a lightening bolt in space would be physically impossible.
+Jonas: It’s just…It’s just that a lightning bolt in space would be physically impossible.
 There’s no atmosphere in space.

 Captain Michael: Yes, but this was deep in space.
 Very far out in space…

 Jonas: That wouldn’t change anything.
-You see, the electrons can’t ionize without an atmosphere and so a lightening bolt would be impossible to see in space.
+You see, the electrons can’t ionize without an atmosphere and so a lightning bolt would be impossible to see in space.
 You must be mistaken…

 PR Rep: Maybe we should move on to the next question…